IDMNYU/audiolab/docs/synths.md

 #### Smooth / Stepped Generator #2

 The **Smooth / Stepped Generator (SSG)** was designed by Tcherepnin in 1974.
 Along with the Dual Universal Slope Generator, it's one of the most versatile circuits in the canonical Serge system.
-Depending on how an SSG is patched, it can function as a [slew](https://en.wikipedia.org/wiki/Slew_rate) (envelope follower / lowpass filter), a sample-and-hold circuit, a triangle wave oscillator, or a low-pass gate.
+Depending on how an SSG is patched, it can function as a [slew limiter](https://en.wikipedia.org/wiki/Slew_rate) (envelope follower / lowpass filter), a sample-and-hold circuit, a triangle wave oscillator, or a low-pass gate.
 SSG #2 on the Random\*Source Serge system has no sidecar noise circuit, but can receive voltage from elsewhere in the system to create different random effects.

 The module is divided into two halves: the "Smooth" side at the top, and the "Stepped" at the bottom.
 In between the two, a Coupler circuit outputs a comparator voltage of the two sides.